NixOS/nix.dev/source/tutorials/nixos/installing-nixos-on-a-raspberry-pi.md

 Press `ctrl-c` to stop `dmesg --follow`.

-Copy NixOS to your SD card by replacing `sdX` with the name of your device:
+Copy NixOS to your SD card by replacing `sdX` with the name of your device in the following command:

 ```console
 [nix-shell:~]$ sudo dd if=nixos-sd-image-23.11pre500597.0fbe93c5a7c-aarch64-linux.img.zst of=/dev/sdX bs=4096 conv=fsync status=progress